‘Fox News’ Reporter Lawrence Jones Mocked For Wearing Tiny Bulletproof Vest While Reporting At U.S. Border

 — Lawrence Jones III (@LawrenceBJones3) April 4, 2019

-As the mockery spread across the internet, Jones returned to Hannity to offer a defense.
+As the mockery spread across the internet, Jones returned to Hannity on Fox News to offer a defense.
 Jones told Sean Hannity that Border Patrol instructed him to wear the vest to keep him safe from cartels that operate at the U.S. border.

 “They don’t know that the Border Patrol agent that’s standing right here and keeping us safe told me to put it on to keep us safe here,” Jones said of his legion of internet critics.
 “What people don’t understand is we control this side of the border, but the cartel controls the other side of the border.
 So there’s been gunfights.
-I’m going in danger with these Border Patrol agents to report on this story.
+I’m going in danger with these Border Patrol agents to report on this story.”

 But that defense fell apart quickly too, as a number of other journalists who report from the U.S. border chimed in to say that they had never been told by Border Patrol to wear a bulletproof vest.
 They noted that reporting from the border has always been safe, accusing Jones of grandstanding and purposely playing up a non-existent threat in order to paint an inaccurate picture for Fox News viewers.